The Basic Laws of Human Stupidity

 Personal Reflection

 This slim but potent essay delivers more insight than many expansive treatises on human behavior.
 Cipolla’s blend of wit and brutal honesty makes the concept of stupidity both laughable and chilling in its implications.
-Taleb’s foreword underscores the timelessness of these ideas, particularly in modern contexts of misinformation, bad leadership, and systemic fragility.
+Taleb’s foreword underscores the timelessness of these ideas.
 It’s a reminder that vigilance against stupidity is not elitism—it’s survival.

 [Terms and Conditions] | [Copyright Notice]